5u00n/website-builder/README.md

 3. Sign up or log in using Firebase Authentication

-4. Start building your web pages using the drag-and-drop interface
+4. Start building your web pages using the drag-and-drop interface, leveraging Tailwind CSS classes, shadcn UI components, and Aceternity UI animations

 5. Your designs will be automatically saved to Firebase Realtime Database